Union Monument in Vanceburg

 The Union Monument in Vanceburg in Lewis County, Kentucky, in Vanceburg, Kentucky, commemorates the Union soldiers of the American Civil War.
-It is the only monument anywhere south of the Mason–Dixon line that so honors Union soldiers that is not in a cemetery done by public subscription.

 The monument was built in 1884 by the citizens of Lewis County, which was a Union stronghold during the war and one of the few places in Kentucky that was still more sympathetic to the Union cause by the 1880s.
 It stands thirty-four feet tall, and both the pedestal and base are made of limestone.
 The base is five feet high and seven feet wide.
 The pedestal was made from eight separate pieces.
 The statue depicts a Union soldier in winter gear and kepi hat.